-The 1000 Landscapes for 1 Billion People initiative accounts for about 90% of EcoAgriculture Partners' program expenses and 75% of total expenses.
+The 1000 Landscapes for 1 Billion People initiative accounted for about 83% of EcoAgriculture Partners' program expenses and 65% of total expenses.
 This is a collaborative initiative begun by EcoAgriculture in 2019 with six other international organizations, working with dozens of other technical and landscape partner organizations.
 EcoAgriculture serves as convener and program coordinator, as well as contributing technical landscape management, finance and communications expertise.
+The Landscape Management and Finance program accounted for about 17% of EcoAgriculture Partners' program expenses and 13% of total expenses.
+Many of the Landscape Management and Finance program projects and activities were related to and supportive of the 1000 Landscapes initiative and are counted towards EcoAgriculture Partners co-finance obligations for the 1000 Landscapes partnership.